Africa Cup of Nations

-The Africa Cup of Nations, commonly abbreviated as AFCON and officially known as the TotalEnergies Africa Cup of Nations for sponsorship reasons, is the main biennial international men's association football competition in Africa.
+The Africa Cup of Nations, commonly abbreviated as AFCON in English and CAN (from Coupe d'Afrique des Nations) in French, and currently known as the TotalEnergies Africa Cup of Nations for sponsorship reasons, is the main biennial international men's association football competition in Africa.
 It is sanctioned by the Confederation of African Football (CAF) and was first held in 1957.
 Since 1968, it has been held every two years, switching to odd-numbered years (Note: The 2021 tournament was held in 2022 but retained the name for sponsorship reasons.
-The 2023 tournament was held in 2024 but retained the name for sponsorship reasons) in 2013.
+The 2023 tournament was held in 2024 but retained the name for sponsorship reasons.) in 2013.
+The competition is expected to revert to even-numbered years and become a quadrennial event, taking place in leap years from 2028.

 In the first tournament in 1957, there were only three participating nations: Sudan, Egypt and Ethiopia.
 South Africa was originally scheduled to join, but was disqualified due to the apartheid policies of the government then in power.
 Since then, the tournament has expanded greatly, making it necessary to hold a qualifying tournament.
-The number of participants in the final tournament reached 16 in 1998 (16 teams were to compete in 1996, but Nigeria withdrew, reducing the field to 15, and the same happened with Togo's withdrawal in 2010), and until 2017, the format had been unchanged, with the 16 teams being drawn into four groups of four teams each, with the top two teams of each group advancing to a "knock-out" stage.
-On 20 July 2017, the 2019 edition of the tournament was moved from January to June and all future tournaments were expanded from 16 to 24 teams.
+The number of participants in the final tournament reached 16 in 1998 (16 teams were to compete in 1996, but Nigeria withdrew, reducing the field to 15, and the same happened with Togo's withdrawal in 2010), and until 2017, the format was unchanged, with the 16 teams being drawn into four groups of four teams each, with the top two teams of each group advancing to a knock-out stage.
+From 2019, the tournament was expanded from 16 to 24 teams.

 Egypt is the most successful nation in the cup's history, winning the tournament seven times, with Cameroon winning five times and Ghana four times.
+A total of fifteen countries have won the cup in the tournament's history.
 Three trophies have been awarded during the tournament's history; the current trophy was first awarded in 2002.
 Egypt won an unprecedented three consecutive titles in 2006, 2008, and 2010.
 In 2013, the tournament format was switched to being held in odd-numbered years so as not to interfere with the FIFA World Cup.
-Ivory Coast are the tournament's current champions, having beaten Nigeria 2–1 in the 2023 final.